Zayn Alexander is a New York-based actor and director of Lebanese origin.

-In August of 2018, "Abroad" is scheduled to make its Australian premiere at the the 2018 St. George Bank Lebanese Film Festival August 16 - September 1 in Sydney, Australia.
-The screening will take place on August 26, 2018.
-Ziad Doueiri's Oscar Nominated film "The Insult" will be inaugurating the festival in its 7th edition.
+In August of 2018, "Abroad" made its Australian premiere at the the 2018 St. George Bank Lebanese Film Festival August 16 - September 1 in Sydney, Australia.
+The film premiered on August 26, 2018.
+Ziad Doueiri's Oscar Nominated film "The Insult" inaugurated the festival in its 7th edition.

 Zayn is repped by John Shea, Talent Agent/Head of the Agency at Frontier Booking International.